 A Business Applicant may request to withdraw from the SBF Program at any time before disbursement of funds begins.
 The voluntary withdrawal process will be followed in the event an Applicant requests to withdraw from the Program.
 To withdraw, the Business Applicant will notify BDE of its desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the Applicant.
 The Applicant or Applicants may withdraw from the Program using an electronic method.
-Upon completion of the withdrawal request, a Withdrawal Confirmation Notification will be sent to the Applicant and the application status will be updated to "Withdrawn".
+Upon completion of the withdrawal request, fifteen (15) calendar days after the Voluntary Withdrawal Notice, a Withdrawal Confirmation Notification will be sent to the Applicant and the application status will be updated to "Withdrawn".
+After the Application status is updated to "Withdrawn", the application will be closed.